Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Numerical simulations - implementation details

 \section{Numerical simulations - implementation details}

 We perform our optimizations using the MATLAB implementation of the Nelder-Mead algorithm~\cite{lagarias1998convergence}.
-For each MaxCut graph we perform optimization independently for $N_i$ random choices of an initial simplex.
+For each MaxCut graph, we perform optimization independently for $N_i$ random choices of an initial simplex.
 We evaluate the cost function by performing perfect sampling of the simulated state with $N_s$ shots.
-After each iteration of the Nelder-Mead algorithm we compute the total cost of optimization per graph $N_{\rm tot}$ by summing the shot budget spent for all $N_i$ instances of the optimization.
-To analyze convergence of results with $N_{\rm tot}$ as shown in Figs.~\ref{fig:CDR-numerics}, \ref{fig:num_details} we take as the result of optimization after $N_{\rm tot}$ shots the best of $N_i$ instances determined according to the optimized cost function.
-The optimization is terminated when $N_{\rm tot}$ exceeds $1.5\times10^8$.
+After each iteration of the Nelder-Mead algorithm, we compute the total cost of optimization per graph $N_{\rm tot}$ by summing the shot budget spent for all $N_i$ instances of the optimization. {To analyze the convergence of results with $N_{\rm tot}$, as shown in Figs.~\ref{fig:CDR-numerics}, \ref{fig:num_details}, we take the optimization results after $N_{\rm tot}$ shots to be the best of $N_i$ instances according to the optimized cost function.} The optimization is terminated for $n=5$ {($n=8$)} when $N_{\rm tot}$ exceeds $1.5\times10^8$ {($7\times 10^7$)}.